Ismail Khan: 2021 Taliban offensive and capture

 In July 2021, Ismail Khan mobilized hundreds of his loyalists in Herat in support of the Afghan Armed Forces to defend the city from an offensive by the Taliban.
 Despite this, the city fell on 12 August 2021.
 After trying to escape by helicopter, Khan was captured by the Taliban.
 The Taliban interviewed him shortly after and claimed that he and his forces have joined them.
 After negotiating with the Taliban, he was allowed to return to his residence.

 After leaving Taliban custody, as of August 2021 Khan is living in Mashhad, Iran.
 He said that a conspiracy was responsible for Herat being captured by the Taliban.

 Controversy

 Ismail Khan is a controversial figure.
 Reporters Without Borders has charged him with muzzling the press and ordering attacks on journalists.
-Also Human Rights Watch has accused him of human rights abuses.
+Human Rights Watch has accused him of human rights abuses.

 Nevertheless, he remains a popular figure for some in Afghanistan.
 Unlike other mujahideen commanders, Khan has not been linked to large-scale massacres and atrocities such as those committed after the capture of Kabul in 1992.
 Following news of his dismissal, rioting broke out in the streets of Herat, and President Karzai had to ask him to make a personal appeal for calm.